 - They will have aspirations and will be looking to grow the business they are involved in.

 There's no reference to gender, age, education, background, sexuality, nationality or religion in the above.
 But, there are several references that we can use to create content that stirs emotion, creates affinity and to put it simply would resonate with our target audience.
+(Side note – if you're struggling, we've written a free guide on defining your ideal client!)

 We need to accept – we're not always going to get Diversity and Inclusion in Marketing right